Chapter 6 Introduction to Word

 Select Content

 Many times, the user must select content (e.g., text) before performing a specific task, such as formatting font.
 Learning how to select content efficiently is helpful to the user.
-Content can be selected by:
+Content can be selected by one of the following actions:

 • Using the mouse to highlight the content

-• Using keyboard shortcuts (Table 3 and Table 4)
+• Using keyboard shortcuts (see Table 3 and Table 4)

 When selecting text with the mouse, often the user must click in the selection bar.
 The selection bar is to the left of the left margin.
 When the pointer is moved to this invisible bar, it changes to the right-pointing arrow.